Cyanuric Acid in Pools: What It Does and How to Adjust

 Here’s what most pool chemistry guides skip over: as CYA increases, the amount of free chlorine needed to achieve the same sanitizing effect also increases.
 This is the FC/CYA relationship, the foundational data that we consider the single most important concept in pool chemistry management.

-The FC/CYA relationship is pool chemistry’s most important data point: at 30 ppm CYA, you need at least 2 ppm FC; at 80 ppm CYA, you need at least 7 ppm FC to maintain the same sanitizing effect.
+The FC/CYA relationship is pool chemistry’s most important data point: at 30 ppm CYA, you need at least 2 ppm FC.
+At 80 ppm CYA, you need at least 7 ppm FC to maintain the same sanitizing effect.

 FC/CYA minimum targets (from TroubleFreePool methodology):